raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 tags: [recursion]
 ---

-*Using recursive combinators to enhance functional composition*
+*Using recursive combinators to enhance functional composition, with special guests the Mockingbird, Trampolining MockingBird, and the Sage Bird*

 ---